The world’s largest pumpkin festival is home to some 400,000 pumpkins.

-5 reasons why I think it’s worth visiting the world’s largest pumpkin festival:
+5 reasons to visit the world’s largest pumpkin festival:

 Each year the Ludwigsburg Pumpkin Festival has a theme.
-Last year the Ludwigsburg Pumpkin Festival’s theme was under the sea, featuring dolphins and blue whales made out entirely of pumpkins which I really enjoyed.
-I was equally thrilled this year to learn that the theme was larger than life dinosaurs made out of pumpkins:
+The first year I went it was Under the Sea featuring dolphins and blue whales made out entirely of pumpkins.
+Another year it was larger than life dinosaurs made of pumpkins:

 Kids loved seeing the dinosaurs, but so do kids at heart, at least I did.